 Plus, it’s easy to make.

 Now, I know meatloaf is one of those meals that people take great pride in.
 Everyone seems to think the way they’ve been making it for years is the only way.
 My mother, for instance, swears that hers is the best — yet it’s nothing more than meat mixed with salt and pepper then crammed into a loaf pan and baked until nearly rock-hard.
 To make it “moist,” she spreads it with plain tomato paste.

 No wonder I didn’t like meatloaf when I was growing up.

-When I was first married, my husband told me he absolutely loved meatloaf so I made it once for him using my mother’s recipe.
+When I was first married, my husband told me he loved meatloaf, so I made it once for him using my mother’s recipe.
 Notice, I said once.
-Two bites into it, he politely smiled and claimed to have suddenly come down with a cold so he didn’t have to keep eating.
-The stuff wound up sitting in our fridge until it was nearly green, then made a very loud thud when I tossed it into the garbage can.
+Two bites into it, he politely smiled and claimed to have suddenly come down with a cold, so he didn’t have to keep eating.
+The stuff wound up sitting in our fridge until it was nearly green.

 And I haven’t.